 What if there was no heaven either?
 Imagine!
 If the central tenet of his entire belief system was wrong, then everything that resulted from it was most likely wrong as well.
 His hands felt cold and skeletal.
 His mouth dried.
 His heart began to beat furiously.
-The atheists were right: life was not a rehearsal.
+Maybe his atheist neighbours were right: life was not a rehearsal.
 There was only the here and now.
 It suddenly occurred to Edward that he had let the best years of his life slip away from him.
 He had no pension.
 He had no friends.
 He had no wife.
 He had no children.
 He had gambled it all on the promise of heaven.
 Now he had only his old age to look forward to with no glorious reward at the end of it.

 He felt the weight of the enormous injustice.
 None of this was his fault.
 His chest continued to tighten.
 He lamented the waste of an adult life – no, not just an adult life, his adult life.
 He cursed himself repeatedly for his stupidity.

 His mind turned once more to the avalanche of ridicule that would soon come his way.
 The bitterness began to bubble inside of him.
 If only he’d been more circumspect; more dignified.
 He had upset and annoyed everybody with his haughtiness and they would make him pay for the rest of his life.
 They had never liked him.
 They would laugh more loudly ever before.
 They would tease him mercilessly and he could have no complaints.
 It was bad enough before, when at least he’d had the reassurance that he’d one day prove them all wrong.
 But now, nothing.
 There was going to be no “I told you so.” moment to level the score.

 It was an agonising realisation.
 At least other religious people had the consolation of never being proven wrong in their lifetime.
 They could talk smugly of heaven and never face earthly contradiction from their peers.

 Pascal’s wager was win-win; Edward’s was madness.